justin-caldicott/hue-deploy/README.md

 The from directory can be located anywhere.
 You can have as many resource files as you like within there.
 Filenames are not significant and can be renamed without any impact.

-Where a sensor exposes multiple sensor types for the same sensor name, individual sensors can be referenced by suffixing the name with e.g. `:temperature` or `:humidity`.
+Where a sensor exposes multiple sensor types for the same sensor name, individual sensors can be referenced by suffixing the name with e.g. `:temperature`, `:humidity` or `:relative-rotary`.
 For convenience, the "main" sensor type is allowed to also be referenced without additional qualification.
 E.g. For a motion sensor also reporting temperature, the unqualified sensor name resolves to the presence type sensor.

 Preview changes to be made first, with: